Yoctol/bottender/website/versioned_docs/version-1.0.5/channel-viber-setup.md

 ## Complete Viber Channel Settings

-To make Viber bots work, you have to setup the following values:
+To make Viber bots work, you have to set up the following values:

 - Viber Access Token
 - Webhook